masasin/masasin.github.io/docs/cv/index.md

 ## [Skills](skills.md)
 ### [Technical skills](skills.md#technical-skills)
 !!! tip "Tools and Technologies"
-    For more details, please see the [list of tools and technologies](tools.md) I have experience with.
+    For more details, please see the [full list of tools and technologies](tools.md) I have experience with.

 - [Software engineering](skills.md#software-engineering), with expertise in Python
     - Proficient in multiple programming languages, including Javascript